+The Company has adopted Canary Wharf Group plc ('the Group') principal risks and uncertainties monitoring and management policies.
 The risks and uncertainties facing the business are monitored through continuous assessment, regular formal reviews and discussion at the Canary Wharf Group Investment Holdings plc audit committee and board.
 Such discussion focuses on the risks identified as part of the system of internal control which highlights key risks faced by the Group and allocates specific day to day monitoring and control responsibilities as appropriate.
-As a member of Canary Wharf Group, the current key risks of the company include ongoing impact of COVID-19, the cyclical nature of the property market, departure from the EU, concentration risk, financing risk, interest rate risk and policy and planning risks.
+As a member of Canary Wharf Group, the current key risks of the company include: the current geopolitical climate and its potential impact on the economy, the financing risk, the cyclical nature of the property market, concentration risk and policy and planning risks.